Learn how to decorate a bookshelf with easy steps for DIY shelf decor ideas that you can’t get wrong. Use the no-fail formula for all styles.

 Hey there!
 I’m so glad you stopped by today.
 One of the most common questions I get is how to decorate a shelf or style a bookcase.

 Creating a space you love is more than having a pretty house.
 It’s about having an organized and functional home that you and your family and friends enjoy being in.
 It lets you focus on other important aspects of your life.
-It’s a place that can inspired you to be creative, to relax, to spend time doing the things you love.Kathy Baugher, owner
+It’s a place that can inspire you to be creative, to relax, to spend time doing the things you love.Kathy Baugher, owner

 Each time I use the same principle three steps that make it easy and fun.
 Let’s get to it shall we?